Hello all, here we are again with another chapter of our

 In the Valley of the Giants beside the Tree Top Walk, stand

-these tall veteran tingle trees known as the Ancient Empire
+these tall veteran tingle trees known as the Ancient Empire.

 This is one of those you can actually walk through which is